 Here are the various sections of content that make up a strong resume, presented in the order they generally appear.
 Start thinking about—and briefly jotting down—what information you’ll include in each of these sections:

-Include all of your contact information: your full name, mailing address, phone number, and email address.
+Include all of your contact information: your full name, pronouns (optional), address (optional), phone number, and an email address.
 Your name should be bolded and larger than the rest of the information.
 It should stand out from the rest of your resume.

 - Spell out words instead of abbreviating them (e.g., “Avenue” instead of “Ave.”).